-Over the years, the success and growth of ReNew Power has been noted by the media, industry bodies & public at large and the company has won several notable recognitions.
-In March 2021, ReNew Power also became the first renewable energy company in the world to be recognised a ‘Lighthouse’ by the World Economic Forum.
+Over the years, the success and growth of ReNew has been noted by the media, industry bodies & public at large and the company has won several notable recognitions.
+In March 2021, ReNew also became the first renewable energy company in the world to be recognised a ‘Lighthouse’ by the World Economic Forum.
 The WEF Global Lighthouse Network is a community of production sites and other facilities that are world leaders in the adoption and integration of the cutting-edge technologies of the Fourth Industrial Revolution (4IR).
-Some of the other recent ones include Clean Energy Transition Award at the Reuters Responsible Business Awards 2020, Rising Star Company Award at the S&P Platts Global Energy Awards 2019 and the CSR Program of the Year at the 2020 edition of the same awards, the ET Innovation Award 2019, host of other national and industry level awards.
+ReNew is India’s only renewable energy unicorn as per the Hurun India Unicorn Index 2020.
+Some of the other recent ones include Clean Energy Transition Award at the Reuters Responsible Business Awards 2020, Rising Star Company Award at the S&P Platts Global Energy Awards 2019 and the CSR Program of the Year at the 2020 edition of the same awards, the ET Innovation Award 2019 and a host of other national and industry level awards.